Humanitarian visas allow people facing substantial discrimination or human rights abuses to relocate to Australia.

 Our client from Syria was a Christian and previously served in the military during a time of peace.
 He received a notice ordering that he return to the military to fight in the Syrian conflict.

-To escape from his forced conscription, our client departed illegally from Syria to Lebanon, where he then sought protection from the Australian government.
+To escape from his forced military obligations, our client departed illegally from Syria to Lebanon.

 - The subjective element of our client’s well-founded fear concerns his state of mind following his departure from Syria which is undeniably a question of fact as it is not possible to fabricate his location at the time of application.
 The fact our client was displaced from his country of origin cannot be ignored and suggests that his Convention based fear, as described above was subjective based.